Chang'an Avenue: Significance

 Chang'an Avenue is the road directly before Tian'anmen gate and to the north of Tian'anmen Square.
-Because of its location, Chang'an Avenue has been associated with a number of important events in Chinese history, such as the Tian'anmen Square protests of 1989 (including the famous confrontation of the Tank Man), the May 4th Movement and the funeral procession of Zhou Enlai.
+Because of its location, Chang'an Avenue has been associated with a number of important events in Chinese history, such as the 1989 Tiananmen Square protests and massacre (including the famous confrontation of the Tank Man), the May 4th Movement and the funeral procession of Zhou Enlai.
 During important celebrations in the People's Republic of China, military parades are conducted on Chang'an Avenue, with the procession travelling from East to West along the avenue, passing before Tiananmen gate.
-For this reason, the avenue is surfaced with reinforced concrete, to prevent tanks and other heavy vehicle from damaging the surface.
+For this reason, the avenue is surfaced with reinforced concrete, to prevent tanks and other heavy vehicles from damaging the surface.

 Located along Chang'an Avenue and near Tian'anmen Square are the Great Hall of the People, Zhongnanhai, and central government buildings.
 The National Museum of China, National Centre for the Performing Arts, Wangfujing, Beijing Concert Hall and the headquarters of the central bank of China, the People's Bank of China, and the Cultural Palace of Nationalities are also on Chang'an Avenue.
 Both the Beijing railway station and Beijing west railway station are located near Chang'an Avenue.
 Line 1 of the Beijing Subway runs under Chang'an Avenue.

 Because of its sensitive location, special regulations apply to Chang'an Avenue.
 For example, trucks and freight vehicles are banned day and night, and no commercial advertising is allowed on the street.